Toi Derricotte & Cornelius Eady Chapbook Prize

 Co-Sponsored by O, Miami Poetry Festival, Jai-Alai Books and The Writer’s Room at The Betsy Hotel

 O, Miami is proud to collaborate with Cave Canem Foundation, North America’s premier home for Black poetry, to produce the annual Toi Derricotte and Cornelius Eady Chapbook Prize, developed in collaboration with the Jai-Alai Books and The Writer’s Room at The Betsy-South Beach.
 Established to celebrate Cave Canem’s 20th anniversary, the prize seeks to publish one outstanding chapbook manuscript by a black poet per year, regardless of the poet’s publication history or career status.

-The next contest will commence in the fall of 2017.
-The winning poet receives $500, publication by Jai-Alai Books, 10 copies of the chapbook, a one-week residency at The Writer’s Room at the luxury, four-star Betsy-South Beach boutique hotel, and a feature reading at the O, Miami Poetry Festival in April 2018.
+The winning poet receives $500, publication by Jai-Alai Books, 10 copies of the chapbook, a one-week residency at The Writer’s Room at the luxury, four-star Betsy-South Beach boutique hotel, and a feature reading at the O, Miami Poetry Festival.
+For up-to-date information on the prize, including submissions, visit Cave Canem.